-database.cycleTimeOfDBC onnection The time in milliseconds between 30000
+database.cycleTimeOfDBC The time in milliseconds between 20000

+onnection 30000

 connection recycling runs.

 Default Value: 30000

+20.000

 database.queryignoredpa Parameters to ignore in a structured enableediting

 rams XML query.

 Default Value: enableediting,foo

-database.usexmlindex Determines whether to use XML true
+database.usexmlindex Determines whether to use XML tmic

+database. asexiii i i i dex indexes when finding documents. true

 Possible values are true and false.

+1 obbible values are true and raise.

 Default Value: true

-database.appResultsetSi ze Determines the number of results that can be returned to an application from a 7000
+database.appResultsetSi Determines the number of results that 7000

+ze can be returned to an application from a

 query.

 Default Value: 7000

+Beladit Value.
+7000

 database.webResultsetSi Determines the number of results that 7000

+ze can be returned to a Web browser from

-26 a query.
+a query.

+B 0 1 1 1 1 5000

-Default Value: 7000
+database.xmlReturnfield Default Value: 7000 0

-database.xmlReturnfield If the query results of a query are 0

-Count returned more times than this value,
+Count If the query results of a query are returned more times than this value, U

+then those results will be inserted into

 the xml_queryresult table in the

 database.
 For example, if you want

+results for

 a query to be stored in xml_queryresult

 only when it has been requested 50

-times, set uns value to 50.
+times, set this value to 50.

-databaga guarymagultStr Default Value: 0 500000
+Default Value: 0

+database.queryresultStr The max size of the query result string 500000

 ingLength in the queryresult table.
-This should be 500000
+This should be

 set to some number less than 4000 if an

+Oracle database is being used.

-Default Value: 500000
+database.queryresultCac Default Value: 500000 500

-database.queryresultCac heSize The number of query results that will be cached.
+heSize The number of query results that will be cached.
 500

+cacheu.

 Default Value: 500

 database.queryCacheOn Determines whether query caching is on

 turned on.
-Possible values are "on" and "off"
+Possible values are "on" and

+"off"

+D. C. 1/1/1

 Default Value: on